bmd-lab/academic-kickstart/content/en/people/Yanle-Liang/index.md

 +++
 # Project title.
-title = "Cuicui Wang"
+title = "Yanle Liang"

-weight = "20"
+weight = 75

 # Date this page was created.
 date = 2019-09-17T00:00:00

 # Project summary to display on homepage.
-summary = "Cuicui Wang is a masters student at Shanghai University "
+summary = "Yanle Liang is a masters student at Shanghai University"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["Student"]

 # Optional external URL for project (replaces project detail page).
-external_link = "members/cuicui/"
+external_link = "members/yanleliang/"

 # Featured image
 # To use, add an image named `featured.jpg/png` to your project's folder.